yevgenys/SRMS/be/README.md

 2. execute migrations: python ./manage.py migrate
 3. execute migrations: python manage.py collectstatic --noinput
 4. start dev server: python ./manage.py runserver

+### Local documentation

+If application is running in a dev mode, you can check endpoints by navigating to http://localhost:8000/doc/